CS 441/541 - Information Visualization

 Instructor: Dr. Emily Wall is an Assistant Professor at Emory University CS.
 Prior to joining Emory, she was a Postdoctoral Researcher at Northwestern University after completing her Ph.D. in Computer Science at Georgia Tech.

-TA: Thomas Davidson is a first year CSI Ph.D. student.
-He joined Emory from Max Planck Institute.
+TA: Thomas Davidson is a second year CSI Ph.D. student.

 anscombes quartet